Austro-Italian ironclad arms race: Italy

 Political chaos and budgetary restraints in Italy likewise forced a slowdown in the rapid pace in which the Regia Marina had been arming itself with ironclad warships.
 In June 1862, Garibaldi, determined to conquer Rome and bring the Papal States into Italy, sailed from Genoa and landed at Palermo, intending to gather volunteers for the impending campaign to Rome.
 By the time he crossed over into mainland Italy, he had a force of some two thousand volunteers.
 After landing at Melito on 14 August, Garibaldi and his forces marched at once into the Calabrian mountains.
 Far from supporting this second expedition however, the Italian government strongly opposed Garibaldi's actions.
-General Enrico Cialdini dispatched a division of the regular army, under Colonel Emilio Pallavicini, against Garibaldi's volunteer corps.
+General Enrico Cialdini dispatched a division of the Royal Italian Army, under Colonel Emilio Pallavicini, against Garibaldi's volunteer corps.
 On 28 August the two forces met in the rugged Aspromonte.
 After roughly 10 minutes of fighting, there were 15 casualties, including Garibaldi himself who had been shot in the exchange of fire.
 The fighting ended quickly, as Garibaldi and his volunteers surrendered and were taken prisoner.
 The political backlash to the "battle" at Aspromonte and Garibaldi's subsequent arrest was enormous in Italy.
 December 1862, Rattazzi's government fell over the controversy, and Luigi Carlo Farini succeeded him as Prime Minister.
 Persano was thus removed as Italy's Minister of the Navy.
-When Marco Minghetti became Prime Minister in March 1863, General Efisio Cugia was chosen to replace Persano.
+When Marco Minghetti became prime minister in March 1863, General Efisio Cugia was chosen to replace Persano.

 Cugia inherited a Regia Marina rapidly growing in size and quickly acquiring ironclad warships.
 Support among the general public and the Regia Marina's officer corps for expanding the navy and constructing new ironclads remained high, with a new naval commission even going so far as to call for a massive battle fleet of 40 ironclads.
 Additionally, previous opponents of ironclad warships such as Bixio, had since been convinced of their importance following the Battle of Hampton Roads.
 Indeed, Bixio subsequently became one of the most vocal supporters of Italy's ironclad program after having previously opposed the concept during Persano's years as head of the Ministry of the Navy.

 Cugia attempted to carry on the work which began under Cavour and had continued under Persano.
 In addition to ordering additional transports, shallow-draft gunboats which could be used to seize Venice by sea, Cugia also ordered yet another class of Italian ironclads, named the Principe Amedeo class.
 The first ship of the class, Principe Amedeo, was laid down at the Arsenale di La Spezia in August 1865.
 She was followed by Palestro, which was laid down the same month by Regio Cantiere di Castellammare di Stabia.
 The design for Principe Amedeo was prepared by Inspector Engineer Giuseppe De Luca.
 He had initially planned on using entirely wooden hulls for the ships, but had changed to composite wood and iron construction by the time the ships were laid down.
 The two ships were also the last Italian ironclads to feature sailing rigs and wooden hulls.